-Paula is an Australian journalist, young adult and middle grade writer, and award-winning filmmaker.
+Paula is an Australian young adult and middle grade writer, award-winning filmmaker, and sometimes journalist.

 Her young adult manuscript, FINDING SNOW, was selected for the mentor program YA4YA.
 It is Outlander meets Snow White and tells the story of an isolated Australian country girl who is thrust back in time where she meets the real-life inspiration for the Brother’s Grimm tale: Snow White.